gjbex/Fortran-MOOC/docs/modules.md

 It is good practice to name modules with a suffix `_mod` to avoid confusion with other entities.

-Consider the following example of a (very simple) module to compute compute descriptive statistics of a data set.
+Consider the following example of a (very simple) module to compute descriptive statistics of a data set.

 ~~~~fortran